code-423n4/2022-11-non-fungible-findings/data/RaymondFam-G.md

 Even with the 10k Optimizer enabled: `||`, OR conditions cost less than their equivalent `&&`, AND conditions.

-The following three instances entailed may be refactored as follows:
+The following four instances entailed may be refactored as follows:

 https://github.com/code-423n4/2022-11-non-fungible/blob/main/contracts/Exchange.sol#L371-L379